 This scale reflects the degree to which an individual will work hard to achieve goals and solve critical problems in the organization.
 High scores on this scale indicate a person will be diligent in their work and use all necessary sources to solve problems.
 Low scores on this scale indicate a person may be unenthusiastic about work and may struggle with complex tasks and challenges.
-Interpretation:

 The candidate's score in this area should contribute to enhanced overall job performance.

-Motivated by challenging goals and tasks, financial reward, and/or recognition, and willing to work hard to succeed.
-Focused on understanding and following guidelines, personal achievement, and meeting or exceeding quality and production standards.
-Interview Guide Describe a time when you had some extra time available at work.
+Highly motivated by challenging goals and tasks, financial rewards, and/or recognition, and willing to work very hard to succeed.
+Very focused on understanding guidelines, following the rules and personal achievement.

+Describe a time when you had some extra time available at work.
 How did you use this extra time?